CloudNcodeInc/EncodeBox/README.rst

 1. The watch-folder ``daemon.py``: Launch a new transcoding task_ for each new file in the input folder.
 2. The workers_ ``tasks.py``: Detect the quality (SD/HD) of the input file and transcode to multiple output files.

-The settings file ``/etc/encodebox.yaml`` of EncodeBox permit to configure the following options:
+The settings file ``/etc/encodebox/config.yaml`` of EncodeBox permit to configure the following options:

 :local_directory: (/var/www/data) All the files managed by EncodeBox must be transfered there.
 :remote_directory: (username@host_ip:/var/www/medias) The outputs are copied to this remote directory with rsync_.
 :completed_cleanup_delay: (604800) Completed files are removed if older than this delay in seconds, default means 7 days.
 :api_url: (http://127.0.0.1:5000/encoding/report) Socket to POST (API) the progress reports of the transcoding tasks.
 :api_auth: (null) Credentials to POST (API) the progress report.
-:hd_smil_template: The absolute path to the template SMIL file for the HD content.
+:hd_smil_template: (/etc/encodebox/hd.smil) The absolute path to the template SMIL_ file for the HD content.
-:sd_smil_template: The absolute path to the template SMIL file for the SD content.
+:sd_smil_template: (/etc/encodebox/sd.smil) The absolute path to the template SMIL_ file for the SD content.
 :hd_transcode_passes: (a long list) The worker_ follows this list of passes (calls to encoders) to transcode the HD content.
 :sd_transcode_passes: (a long list) The worker_ follows this list of passes (calls to encoders) to transcode the SD content.